fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 ## You can’t trust Host header
 After some time I found the reason behind this strange behavior.
-Domains and IP addresses I saw in Sentry or logs are from HTTP header “Host”.
+Domains and IP addresses I saw in Sentry or logs are from HTTP header called “Host”.
 And _all_ HTTP headers are set by client.
 In other words, you can’t trust HTTP headers.
 Clients can set header to whatever value they like.